 Inappropriate Physical Contact

 Physical inappropriate behavior includes touching, kissing, rubbing, pinching, or grabbing someone without their consent.
-When the touching is sexual in nature, it can make the victim uncomfortable.
+When the touching consists of sexual acts, it can make the victim uncomfortable.
 As such, it may be considered sexual harassment.

 Sexually Derogatory Remarks